Brand development that increases sales velocity, guaranteed.

 Sony VAIO Logo With Hidden Message

-Here’s a house of brands example using text to create a hidden message.
+Here’s an example of a house of brands using text to create a hidden message.
 Sony VAIO’s logo is sleek and modern, incorporating analog and digital worlds with its unique font.
 Looking closely, you’ll notice how the letters “VAIO” are cleverly designed, representing both an analog wave and the numbers 1 and 0, symbolizing the digital world.

-This subtle design choice speaks to the brand’s focus on bridging the gap between the past and the future, and it’s a clever logo that we can’t help but admire.
+This subtle design choice speaks to the brand’s focus on bridging the past and the future, and it’s a clever logo we can’t help but admire.

 Subway